viviRbi/vyNote/readme.md

 # Linux
 8. What is Unix?
 Linux?
-How are Linux OS’s different from other OS’s?
+How are Linux OSÂ’s different from other OSÂ’s?

 9. List some Linux distributions